Jackson City Council unanimously passes resolution for new task force

 The meeting ended with the passing of a new crime prevention task force that will include representation from city council, community members, the Jackson Public School District, the mayor’s office, local law enforcement, and more.

-Several agenda items were tabled for a later date, like facility improvements at parks and gyms.
+Several agenda items were tabled for a later date, including facility improvements at parks and gyms.

-Ward 6 Councilman Aaron Banks says he wants to hold another meeting like this one next week.
+Ward 6 Councilman Aaron Banks said he wants to hold another meeting like this one next week.